Suicide of Harry Lew

 After investigation, three Marines stationed with Lew in Afghanistan, including his sergeant, were charged with hazing.
 Two were acquitted in courts-martial.
 The third pled guilty to lesser charges and was sentenced to limited punishment.
 Lew was a nephew of Congresswoman Judy Chu (D-CA); she has introduced a bill to prohibit hazing in the military, as the Department of Defense does not track it, and not all services have policies about it.

 Background

-Harry Lew was born in 1990 in Santa Clara, California.
-He was educated in local schools, graduating from Santa Clara High School.
+Harry Lew was born in 1990 in Santa Clara, California as the second child to Allen Lew (廖厚達) and Sandy Chu (趙美春), both originally from China.
+Lew did martial arts as a hobby, having taken up tricking in high school and also practising wushu.
+He graduated from Santa Clara High School in 2008.
+Before enlisting in the marines, Lew had studied two semesters at Mission College.

 Career

-Lew enlisted in the Marines in 2009, intending to earn money so that he could go to college.
-In his second year, he was sent to Afghanistan in 2011 in his first combat deployment.
+Lew enlisted in the Marines in 2009, intending to earn money to pay his college tuition.
+He completed training at Camp Pendleton near San Diego in February 2010 and was sent to serve in the War in Afghanistan in November 2010 in his first combat deployment.

-His unit held Patrol Base Gowragi in Helmand Province, Afghanistan.
+His unit held Patrol Base Gowragi in Nawa District, Helmand Province, Afghanistan.